 Then it was time for the next exercise, going down curbs backward with no assistance.
 Great.
 It was at that moment that I realized the brutal truth that I would never get a break from this.
 It would be a consistent, never-ending battle of just getting through life, backward and one step or curb at a time.

-I didn't realize it at the time, but that moment taught me so much about the beauty in sharing the sadness.
+I didn't realize it at the time, but that moment taught me so much about the beauty of sharing sadness.
 There is something really special in finding others going through the same thing you are, and being able to look in their eyes and say you fully understand what they are going through.
-I guess that's why support groups are so popular.
-The thing I hated most while I was in the hospital and even afterwards, was the advice of those around me who were not in a wheelchair or injured.
-My least favorite was, “everything happens for a reason.”
+I guess that's why support groups are so helpful.
+The thing I hated most while I was in the hospital and even afterward, was the advice of those around me who were not in a wheelchair or injured.
+My least favorite was, “everything happens for a reason”.
 I never understood why anyone would say that in times of hurt or sorrow.
-You may as well of told me, “you deserve this and one day you will find out why”.
+You may as well of tell me, “you deserve this, and one day you will find out why”.
 I just wanted everyone to shut up, let me cry when I needed to and cheer me on when I did something great.

 Today I am my biggest fan and it has paid off in waves.
 I have attracted lovely people all day.
 I have indulged in a green tea frappuccino with a cookie straw because it felt right and made me smile.
 I am sitting very tall at the Starbucks table, clicking away at the keyboard with excitement, as I have been dying to do for years.
-To be one of “those people” I always see doing the same thing and imagine them as very successful entrepreneurs who have the freedom to work from home, or Starbucks, on their own time.
-That is a vision of success for me, the ability to work from anywhere at any time, writing words of hope and inspiration, sipping from a cookie straw, making people smile along the way.
-That's a beautiful sight, and I'm mighty proud of myself - today and everyday.
+To be one of those people I always see doing the same thing and imagine them as very successful entrepreneurs who have the freedom to work from home or Starbucks, on their own time.
+That is a vision of success for me, the ability to work from anywhere at any time, writing words of hope and inspiration, sipping from a cookie straw, and making people smile along the way.
+That's a beautiful sight, and I'm mighty proud of myself - today and every day.